stonepros/stone/doc/rados/troubleshooting/troubleshooting-osd.rst

 ----------------

 We recommend a *minimum* of 4GB of RAM per OSD daemon and suggest rounding up from 6-8GB.
-You may notice that during normal operations, ``ceph-osd`` processes only use a fraction of that amount.
+You may notice that during normal operations, ``stone-osd`` processes only use a fraction of that amount.
 Unused RAM makes it tempting to use the excess RAM for co-resident applications or to skimp on each node's memory capacity.
 However,